ConstantineYurevich/ChargifyV2/README.md

 More examples can be found [here](examples).

-## Learn more about at these links:
+## Learn more about at these links
 - [Chargify Website](https://www.chargify.com)
 - [Chargify Direct Introduction](https://docs.chargify.com/chargify-direct-introduction)